GoogleCloudPlatform/terraform-cloud-client-api/app/README.md

 ## Language specifics

-For NodeJS, direct commands are encoded into the `package.json`, and referenced by both `makefile` and `Procfile`.
+* For Node.js, direct commands are encoded into the `package.json`, and referenced by both `makefile` and `Procfile`.
+* For Java, we leverage two different [Spring Boot Profiles](https://docs.spring.io/spring-boot/reference/features/profiles.html) — `default` and `locallogging`.
+The `default` Profile pushes logs to Cloud Logging while `locallogging` simply pushes logs to standard output.
+The `locallogging` Profile is used for local development and unit tests while `default` is used for production and integration tests.